 The technique requires medical professionals, such as physicians, physician assistants, and nurse practitioners that have training in the anterior nasal packing technique.

-From the emergency department, the patient is discharged and directed to follow up with the otolaryngologist in twenty-four to forty-eight hours for reassessment.
+From the emergency department, the patient is discharged and directed to follow up with the otolaryngologist in 24 to 48 hours for reassessment.
 Prior to discharge, a course of oral antibiotics may be prescribed as prophylaxis as the packing is considered a nidus for infection.
 There is no strong evidence to suggest that antibiotics help prevent infections such as sinusitis or toxic shock syndrome, and are therefore not considered a standard of care practice, but are a provider-dependent practice.
-Anterior packs typically remain inserted for a minimum of twenty-four hours to achieve appropriate hemostasis.
-If removed too early, the re-bleeding risk is greatly increased.
-Nasal packing removal is typically performed in the otolaryngology office but may be removed in the ED if the patient is unable to follow up with a specialist within 24 to 48 hours.
+Anterior packs typically remain inserted for a minimum of 24 hours to achieve appropriate hemostasis.
+If removed too early, the rebleeding risk is greatly increased.
+Nasal packing removal is typically performed in the otolaryngology office but may be removed in the emergency department if the patient is unable to follow up with a specialist within 24 to 48 hours.

 Patients who are anticoagulated or who take antiplatelet medications pose a unique challenge in achieving hemostasis.
-It is more challenging to obtain hemostasis, and they often have re-bleeding even at 72 hours follow up.
-While ED providers can ultimately treat most of these cases, occasionally it is necessary to consult ENT or interventional radiology for further management.
-In the ED, typically additional attempts to cauterize bleeding, or re-packing the naris with the addition of TXA results in successful hemostasis.
+It is more challenging to obtain hemostasis, and they often have a tendency to rebleed even at 72 hours follow up.
+While emergency department providers can ultimately treat most of these cases, occasionally, it is necessary to consult the otolaryngology department or interventional radiology for further management.
+In the emergency department, typically additional attempts to cauterize bleeding, or repacking the naris with the addition of tranexamic acid results in successful hemostasis.

 Treatment of epistaxis is critical to emergency medicine providers.
 Cases of anterior epistaxis are treatable with an algorithmic approach that emergency medicine providers, whether they be physicians, nurse practitioners, or physician assistants.
 All providers need to be familiar with the evaluation and treatment of epistaxis and competent performing anterior nasal packing.
-A strong working partnership between the otolaryngologists and the emergency department providers is necessary for providing specialty back up for the ED staff if staff in the ED are unable to stop the epistaxis.
+A strong working partnership between the otolaryngologists and the emergency department providers is necessary for providing specialty back up for the emergency department staff if they are unable to stop the epistaxis.
 Additionally, having a strong working relationship may facilitate appropriate follow-up in the office in 24 to 48 hours.

 |||Hesham A,Ghali A, Rapid Rhino versus Merocel nasal packs in septal surgery.
 The Journal of laryngology and otology.
 2011 Dec; [PubMed PMID: 21854674]|